 So it’s no wonder that employers across the country aren’t getting it right.
 Research carried out by The Living Wage Foundation revealed that nearly two-fifths of UK workers are given short notice of their working hours.
 This can throw off the work-life balance of employees and results in high stress and decreased motivation to perform well at work.

 A key benefit of time management software is how easy it is to notify employees of shift changes.
-Notifications can be sent with one click so staff have plenty of notice.
+With one click, managers can send notifications, giving staff plenty of notice.
 More generally, it allows businesses to easily manage employee schedules and shifts, ensuring that they are always fully staffed during busy periods.
 It also helps to eliminate scheduling conflicts and ensure that staff are not overworked, reducing the risk of burnout and improving employee morale.

 The sanity of the managers overseeing them is just as important.
 Software can increase visibility with a ‘calendar view’, displaying absences and holidays in different colours to help with forward planning.
 With real-time updates and notifications of shift change requests and cancellations, managers can quickly make changes to the schedule as needed, ensuring that their business runs like a well-oiled machine.